If you’re looking to step up you’re burger game, then this bison bacon jam burger is right up your alley with an easy slow cooker bacon jam recipe.

 - Heat large cast iron skillet over medium-high heat.
 Add canola oil or bacon fat and wait until it begins to shimmer.
 Cook the burgers until slightly charred on the first side.
 It should take about 3 minutes.
 Flip and cook for another 4 minutes if you want medium temperature.
 You'll do 1 minute shorter for medium rare or 1 minute longer for medium well.

 - Add the cheese with about 1 minute left and cover to help it melt.
-Serve on toasted pretzel roll and top with as much bacon jam as you'd like.
-Enjoy!
+Serve on toasted pretzel roll and top with bacon jam as well as any toppings you'd like.